hyperledger-cacti/cacti/README.md

 # Weaver: DLT Interoperability

 ## Short Description
-A platform, a protocol suite, and a set of tools, to enable interoperation for data sharing and asset movements between independent networks built on heterogeneous blockchain, or more generally, distributed ledger, technologies, in a manner that preserves the core blockchain tenets of decentralization and security.
+A framework, with a family of protocols, to enable interoperation for data sharing and asset movements between independent networks built on heterogeneous DLTs in a manner that preserves the core blockchain tenets of decentralization and security.

 ## Scope of Lab
 - We aim to provide a framework that allows two independent networks, typically (though not limited to) permissioned ones, to interoperate on a need basis.